How do I enter a refund from a vendor in Accounts Payable?

 • The amount doesn’t need to affect a commitment on a job

 If the refund affects a job, use a Misc JC Receipt.
-If the refund doesn't have a job, use a Misc GL Receipt.
+Use a Misc GL Receipt if the refund doesn't have a job.

 [BCB:156:Chat 300 CRE US:ECB]